apalache-mc/apalache/docs/idiomatic/000keep-minimum-state-variables.md

 # Idiom 0: Keep state variables to the minimum

+In imperative programming, it is common to use mutable variable assignments liberally, but to exercise caution whenever mutable variables have a global scope.
+In TLA+, mutable variables are always global, so it is important to use them carefully and in a way that accurately reflects the global state of the system you are specifying.

 ## Description

 _A good TLA+ specification minimizes the computation state and makes it visible_.